Can You Eat Microgreen Roots? Here's Why We Don't

-If you've ever grown both sprouts and microgreens, you've probably noticed something interesting: sprouts are eaten whole—seed, root, stem, and all—while microgreens are carefully cut above the root line before consumption.
+If you've ever grown both sprouts and microgreens, you've probably noticed something interesting: sprouts are eaten whole (seed, root, stem, and all) while microgreens are carefully cut above the root line before consumption.
 This isn't just a random preference.
 The answer involves how these plants are grown, food safety considerations, and what part of the plant offers the best eating experience.

 Understanding the Core Difference

 The U.S. Food and Drug Administration (FDA) officially distinguishes between sprouts and microgreens based on their growth stage and harvest method.
-According to FDA guidance documents, sprouts are harvested when cotyledons are still underdeveloped and true leaves have not begun to emerge, while microgreens reach a later growth stage typically associated with the emergence of true leaves and are grown in soil or substrate and harvested above the soil or substrate line FDA.
+According to FDA guidance documents, sprouts are harvested when cotyledons are still underdeveloped and true leaves have not begun to emerge, while microgreens reach a later growth stage typically associated with the emergence of true leaves and are grown in soil or substrate and harvested above the soil or substrate line.

-This distinction isn't just semantic—it has real implications for food safety regulations and growing practices.
+This distinction isn't just semantic.
+It has real implications for food safety regulations and growing practices.

 How Growing Methods Create Different Food Safety Profiles